Saturday, November 29, 2008

 I got to lost on the way to Old Town because it was decent walking distant that required turns that I seemed to miss.
 With some success through asking questions, I was able to find Old Town.
 Although it was much bigger than all the high rise buildings elsewhere in the city, I wasn’t particularly impressed.
 This is the China that I’m used to seeing.
 After walking through Old Town and taking more pictures, I decided to take a cab to my next destination.
 It was walk-able but harder to locate.
 I just wanted to save myself the trouble and paid 13RMB($2) for a cab.

 My next destination was Xintiandi.
 This part of town was renovated to look like the old Shukamen houses in Shanghai many years ago.
 The Shukamen houses were very big and lived in by wealthier Chinese people.
-After many years, these houses became dilapidated.
-A group of investors bought all of them and renovated them to make Xintiandi a very trendy and modern area with shops and restaurants.
-They look like old Shukamen houses though.

 I stopped by the Memorial site of the First National Congress of the Communist Party of China.
 This is the place where Mao Zedong and other important people founded the Communist party way back when.
 The house has been turned into a museum.
 I would stay the highlight was the wax statures of all the founders hovering over a table discussing things.
 Nearby the this memorial was a replication of an old Shukamen.
 The inside was furnished with antiques to make it look how the old interiors looked.
 I really enjoyed spending some time here.

 Then at night, I took the Subway up to the Shanghai Circus stop.
 I bought a ticket to Chinese acrobat performance “ERA Intersection of Time” for 180 RMB.
 I got dinner Dairy Queen while I waiting for the show to start.
 I’ve decided that finding Chinese food in Shanghai is rare.
 The show was flippin awesome.
-I definitely made a good decision by going.
-Unfortunately I could take pictures during the performance.
-It was cool to see all the stunts, some involving trampolines and some just people climbing over people.
-Overall, it’s really hard to explain everything that went on.
-The show ended with 7 motorcycle drivers all driving at the same time in a huge metal ball cage.
-After the show, I made the long journey back the east side of Pudong.
-It was after 10PM when I got home.

 The weather cleared up a bit on Friday so I went to the new area of town.
 Here is where a lot of the famous big buildings are towers are.
 They are working on building the world’s biggest building here.
 They are also currently working on developing the area along the river for the World Expo in 2010.
 This includes building elevated highways everywhere.
 Hopefully that will decrease the congestion.

 There was an NFL China booth set up in the main part of the mall that was taking surveys to see how people in China like American football and if they liked the couple of NFL games that were aired on TV in Shanghai.
 To promote this booth, there was football tossing booth with a metal ring to throw the football through.
 I decided I would go down and through a couple balls through the hoop.
-When they saw that I could do it so well (actually make it and throw a spiral) they asked me to join the competition.
-I said ok even though I was pretty nervous.
-They had a microphone out and started attracting attention.
-A crowd formed and people watched as I threw 17 balls through the hoop in a minute (I was on my game) and won the competition.
-A couple of the other guys did a pretty good job but they just couldn’t make nearly as many as me.
-I got a free NFL shirt for winning.

 In the afternoon, I spent my entire time at the Oriental Pearl TV Tower.
 This tower is the fourth largest tower (not building) in the world.
 The TV Tower has a lot more to offer than I originally thought.
 It also has long lines and slow elevators.
 It was fun to have more views and also ride a roller coaster!
-But it was a very short rollercoaster but surprisingly good for Asia.
-After my time at the TV Tower, I made my way back to the east of Pudong to meet Eli’s parents for dinner.

 We ate a Japanese and Korean restaurant.
 So I had sushi and Korean BBQ at the same meal.
 Then afterwards we grabbed some Coldstone ice cream (Yea, it’s Shanghai) and then went to Eli’s school to watch a school play.
 I was glad to see Eli’s school which was really nice, but don’t forget that it is an international school.
 Then we went back to their house to relax.